BY950T-1 - Welding helmet Vevor - Free user manual and instructions

 - Do not weld on coated metals, such as galvanized, lead, or cadmium plate steel, unless the coating is removed from the weld area, the area is well ventilated, and while wearing an air-supplied respirator.
 The coatings and any metals containing these elements can give off toxic fumes if welded.

-Welding or cutting equipment produces fumes or gases which contain chemicals known to the State of California to cause birth defects and, some cases, cancer.
+Welding or cutting equipment produces fumes or gases which contain chemicals known to the State of California to cause birth defects and, in some cases, cancer.
 (California Health & Safety Code Section 25249.5

 seq.)